ColetteChang/colettechang.github.io/_posts/2025-05-10-Colette’s-NYC-Food-Guide.md

 I've now spent a full year in this wild, exciting, and chaotic city.

-I still wouldn't call myself a local — more like a one-year tourist who just happened to live here.
+I wouldn't call myself a local.
+I'm more like a one-year tourist who just happened to live here.
 I wandered through a lot of neighborhoods and ate a lot of meals.
 Some were nostalgic, some were surprising, and some were simply comforting in the middle of a homesick week.

-Here's a list of the places that stood out — categorized so you can find what you're craving, with honest notes from someone who's still exploring.
+Here's a list of the places I recommend.

 ---